amaranth-lang/amaranth/docs/guide.rst

     m = DomainRenamer({"sync": "video"})(m)

-The renaming of the ``sync`` clock domain in it causes the behavior of the final :pc:`m` to be identical to that of this module:
+The renaming of the ``sync`` clock domain in it causes the behavior of the final :py:`m` to be identical to that of this module:

 .. testcode::